 Tomas de Torquemada

-During his time as a grand inquisitor between 1483-1498, he formulated tribunals in all cities to permit torture against the Muslims and Jews.
+During the Spanish Inquisition, an organization within the Roman Catholic Church was established to punish Jews and Muslims.
+The pope appointed inquisitors to expel them out of Spain, and Torquemada was given Grand Inquisitor’s charge.
+As a grand inquisitor between 1483 and 1498, he formulated tribunals in all cities to permit torture against the Muslims and Jews.
 Tomas also persuaded King Ferdinand and Queen Isabella to exile the Jews and viciously burnt almost 2000 citizens dubbing them heretics.

-Pol Pot was the chief of the Cambodian revolutionary group who planed the Cambodian genocide.
-He is cast as a demon in Cambodian mythology as he tried to annihilate the Cambodian civilization to set up a new regime.
-During his reign as a Prime minister from 1976-1979, it was always “Pol Pot killed my husband,” or “Pol Pot destroyed the temple.”
+Pol Pot was the chief of the Cambodian revolutionary group who planned the Cambodian genocide.
+He is cast as a demon in Cambodian mythology as he tries to annihilate the Cambodian civilization to set up a new regime.
+During his reign as a Prime minister from 1976 to 1979, it was always “Pol Pot killed my husband,” or “Pol Pot destroyed the temple.”

-His policies killed almost 2 million people, wiping out 25% of his own population.
+His policies killed almost 2 million people, wiping out 25% of his population.
 His atrocity was not satisfied just by killing innocent people as he ordered babies to be torn limb by limb.

 Ivan the Terrible

+Ivan the Terrible was the first Russian Tsar whose tyrant rule pushed Russia to collapse.
+As a kid, he relished throwing animals from high buildings, and as a monarch, he savored impaling, burning, beheading, and blinding people.
+He’s the hallmark of poor leaders in history.
 During his horrendous tenure extending from 1530 to 1584, he ordered the mass slaughter of more than 60,000 people.
 Blinded with rage and brutality, Ivan did not spare his family.
-He killed his son and beat his son’s pregnant wife in1581, and she miscarried.
+He killed his son and beat his son’s pregnant wife in 1581, and she miscarried.